About one in eight are diagnosed with acute complications. Community Health Centers help prevent and manage both.

 Community Health Centers (CHCs) provide crucial primary care to people with limited resources by reducing barriers such as cost, lack of insurance, transportation and language.
 They serve as an access point to health care for underserved communities.Figure above: Prevalence of diabetes-related complications among Community Health Center patients with diabetes in 2019.
 Source: “Acute and chronic diabetes-related complications among patients with diabetes receiving care in community health centers,” Diabetes Care, 2022.

-Researchers from OHSU Family Medicine and health care innovation non-profit OCHIN, Inc. joined in order to measure the prevalence of acute and chronic diabetes-complications among people with diabetes.
+Researchers from OHSU Family Medicine and health care innovation non-profit OCHIN, a nonprofit leader in equitable health care innovation and a trusted partner to a growing national provider network, joined in order to measure the prevalence of acute and chronic diabetes-complications among people with diabetes.
 This was the first study to do so for this population.

 “Our findings underscore the need for continued federal support of CHCs, which play an essential role in improving the health of economically and socially marginalized populations,” says first author Irina Chamine, Ph.D., project director in the Department of Family Medicine.
 “These are the populations who are at increased risk for developing diabetes and associated complications.”